Bayern rout Freiburg but 12 men on pitch could prove costly

 Freiburg need to lodge a formal complaint for there to be repercussions for Bayern.

-However, referee Christian Dingert noted the incident in his report and the official told Sky: "Now the DFB (German Football Association) must decide."
+Referee Christian Dingert noted the incident - which he described as a "totally confused situation" - in his match report and the official told Sky: "Now the DFB (German Football Association) must decide."

-Under league rules, such a breach of the substitutes regulations could even lead to the result being reversed.
+Under league rules, such a breach of the substitutes regulations could see the result being reversed.

 When Niklas Suele and Marcel Sabitzer, who later scored, both came on in the 86th minute, only one player came off, leaving Bayern with 12 men on the pitch for 17 seconds.